 7. You’re Not Afraid To Fail In Your Creative Business

 Facing the fear of failure in a creative business is enough to keep you from even starting.
-You need to be ready to face it head on.
-Do it scared!
+It would be best if you were ready to face it head-on.
+Do it, scared!
 If you don’t start, you will never know success.
 It’s that simple.

 8. You’re Not Afraid To Succeed

-I know this sounds strange, but the fear of success is real.
-Some business that experience rapid growth fail due to fear.
+The fear of success is real.
+Some business that experience rapid growth fails due to fear.
 The fear of “I can’t handle it.”

 9. You Have Some Cash Saved Up

-Believe it or not, but there is very little cost in starting an online creative business.
-Social medias are free and most everyone has a phone and a computer.
-Most phones have great cameras so there’s no need to buy a fancy camera just yet.
-Save some cash back for other things that will help grow your creative business.
+Believe it or not, but it’s not expensive starting an online creative business.
+Social media is free, and most everyone has a phone and a computer.
+Most phones have great cameras, so there’s no need to buy a fancy camera just yet.
+Save some cashback for other things that will help grow your creative business.
 Courses and online groups are a great way to learn from the convenience of your own home.
-It takes time to become successful so plan ahead.
+It takes time to become successful, so have a plan.

 10. You Have Experience In The Industry